 Some of the best connections I’ve made over the years started with a simple email introduction.

-When you are working to build your own network keep in mind that the top bloggers get tons of emails, tweets, comments, and messages on a daily basis.
-That doesn’t mean that you should never reach out to A-listers, but keep in mind that in many cases you won’t get response because they simply don’t have the time to respond to everyone.
-But if you focus on smaller bloggers you’ll be able to make connections much easier.
+When you are working to build your network, keep in mind that the top bloggers get tons of emails, tweets, comments, and messages daily.
+That doesn’t mean that you should never reach out to A-listers, but keep in mind that in many cases, you won’t get a response because they don’t have the time to respond to everyone.
+But if you focus on smaller bloggers, you’ll be able to make connections much easier.

 Action Tip: Make a list of 5 bloggers in your niche that you would like to have as a part of your network.
-No more than 1 one of them should be an extremely popular blogger.
 The ideal connections will be people who are just a little ahead of you in terms of the stage of their blog.
-Now, subscribe to their email lists or RSS feeds, and follow them on whatever social networks you use.
-Whenever they publish a new post you should share it via social media (and tag or mention them) and leave a comment on the post.
+Now, subscribe to their email lists, or RSS feeds, and follow them on whatever social networks you use.
+Whenever they publish a new post, you should share it via social media (and tag or mention them) and leave a comment on the post.
 After doing that with a couple of their posts send them an email to introduce yourself.
 Chances are they will recognize your name from the comments and social media shares.
-Don’t ask for anything right away or network with an agenda, just look to make connections and see which ones develop naturally.
+Don’t ask for anything right away or network with an agenda, look to make connections and see which ones develop naturally.

 3. Don’t Rely on Other Blogs for Content Ideas